cl4cnam/funcSug/README.md

 [Try it in the Playground](https://cl4cnam.github.io/try_FuncSug/?example=drinkingCow)

-# **FuncSug: User-interaction programming made easy**
+# **FuncSug: Another way to structure your program**

+### No mandatory main loop any more

 FuncSug is an experimental scripting language that aims to simplify GUI programming in browser, as a complement to JavaScript.
-The convenience is that FuncSug allows you to write code in an order that is more consistent with the execution order.
+The convenience is that FuncSug doesn't force you to structure your code according to an event loop or a game loop.
-It enables a more linear code in line with [async/await](https://en.wikipedia.org/wiki/Async/await) and [structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency).
-It replaces event-driven code structures with easy-to-use seemingly parallel syntaxes (without using OS threads).
-It allows you to program like the event loop doesn't exist (Not replaced by a game loop either).

 👉 To grasp the specificity of FuncSug, the easiest way is to visit the [playground](https://cl4cnam.github.io/try_FuncSug).